NingMa-AI/AS-MAML/README.md

 - torch-sparse              0.4.3

 ## Dataset
-For origin TRIANGLES dataset, you can download from here.
-In experiments, we use TRIANGLES with the partition rules of Jatin Chauhan.
+In experiments, we use [TRIANGLES](https://drive.google.com/drive/folders/1na8l6DV7qtYIoteFGIp9p7VfQNjmSQxx?usp=sharingwith) with the partition rules of Jatin Chauhan's [paper](https://openreview.net/forum?id=Bkeeca4Kvr).
+For origin TRIANGLES dataset, you can download it from [here](https://ls11-www.cs.tu-dortmund.de/staff/morris/graphkerneldatasets)
 ## Training and Test
-To train the AS-MAML framework with GraghSAGE and SAGPool, please run: python main.py
+To train the AS-MAML framework with GraghSAGE and SAGPool on TRIANGLES dataset, please run:

+`python main.py`

-To test the trained model, please run the following: python test.py
+To test the trained model, please run the following:

+`python test.py`